andycranston/ldap-opensuse-leaf-15.5/README.md

 o: matrix
 ```

-and the last few lines will be:
+and the last few lines should be:

 ```
 # search result